polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      Waiting for 1 replies from the CRMd.
 OK
     ```

-9. Switch to the **SUSE Hawk Status** page, and note the **SAPHana** clustered resource is operational on both s03-db-0 and s03-db-1 with s03-db-1 as the primary:
+9. Switch to the **SUSE Hawk Status** page, and note the **SAPHana** clustered resource is operational on both s03-db-0 and s03-db-1 with s03-db-1 as the primary (you might need to wait a few minutes for the interface to refresh):

     ![On the Resources tab, the SAPHana line now displays a blue dot.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image63.png "Resources tab")